MikaOcko/music-player/README.md

 [X] add more covers and songs (open source)
 [x] display duration time
 [x] manage the *seeking* for more accessibility
-[] add volume control to manage the volume of the song [x] make "backward" and "forward" buttons functional [] update license and contributions (pictures, artists)
+[x] add volume control to manage the volume of the song [x] mute the volume
+[x] make "backward" and "forward" buttons functional [] update license and contributions (pictures, artists)